 Basically, that's where the person appears in court.
-They appear because they were given some sort of a citation, the government sent them a letter to appear, or they're arrested and brought into
+They appear because they were given some sort of citation, the government sent them a letter to appear, or they're arrested and brought into

 What is an Arraignment?

-Usually a new court date is going to be set at the arraignment.
+Typically, a new court date is set at the arraignment.
 You can either continue the arraignment or enter a not-guilty plea.
 If it's a felony case, you will have to appear at arraignment.
 You can set it for a preliminary hearing, which is a proceeding where the prosecutor presents evidence to a judge to show that there is enough evidence to proceed to trial, or you can set it for what's called early disposition in some of the courts, where you're trying to see if you can resolve the case, or some of the courts call it pre-trial or preliminary hearing setting if the case is filed as a felony.

 Setting Bail